cyberark/conjur-authn-k8s-client/bin/test-workflow/QUICKSTART.md

 # Steps

-### Prepare a Cluster and Deploy Conjur OSS
+### Prepare a Cluster and Deploy Conjur Open Source

 Preparing for the rest of the workflow requires:

 * Starting a KinD cluster with local Docker registry
 * Creating a new namespace for Conjur, `conjur-oss`
-* Deploying Conjur OSS with Helm
+* Deploying Conjur Open Source with Helm
 * Enable the Kubernetes Authenticator in Conjur

-The Conjur OSS Helm Chart is published on [GitHub](https://github.com/cyberark/conjur-oss-helm-chart).
+The Conjur Open Source Helm Chart is published on [GitHub](https://github.com/cyberark/conjur-oss-helm-chart).

-The Conjur OSS Helm Chart repository contains an [example] (https://github.com/cyberark/conjur-oss-helm-chart/tree/main/examples/kubernetes-in-docker) folder with scripts and instructions for deploying the Conjur OSS Helm Chart on KinD.
-The scripts from the example folder are used to accomplish this step by git cloning the Conjur OSS Helm Chart repository and using them to carry out the tasks mentioned above.
+The Conjur Open Source Helm Chart repository contains an [example] (https://github.com/cyberark/conjur-oss-helm-chart/tree/main/examples/kubernetes-in-docker) folder with scripts and instructions for deploying the Conjur Open Source Helm Chart on KinD.
+The scripts from the example folder are used to accomplish this step by git cloning the Conjur Open Source Helm Chart repository and using them to carry out the tasks mentioned above.

 To perform these steps, run: